About Prosopagnosia (Face Blindness)

 To diagnose prosopagnosia, healthcare providers may perform the following examinations, tests, and procedures:

-• Physical Exam: During a physical exam, your healthcare provider will look for any physical signs of a medical problem related to Prosopagnosia.
+• Medical History and Physical Exam: During a physical exam, your healthcare provider will look for any neurological signs of a medical problem related to Prosopagnosia.

 • Face Perception Tests: These tests assess your ability to detect faces in arrays or discriminate/match simultaneously seen faces.
 Examples include the Benton Facial Recognition Test and the Cambridge Face Perception Test.